Lev Landau: Legacy

-On 22 January 2019, Google celebrated what would have been Landau's 111th birthday with a Google doodle.
+On 22 January 2019, Google celebrated what would have been Landau's 111th birthday with a Google Doodle.

 The Landau-Spitzer Award (American Physical Society), which recognizes outstanding contributions to plasma physics and European-United States collaboration, is named in-part in his honor.

 Landau's ranking of physicists

-Landau kept a list of names of physicists which he ranked on a logarithmic scale of productivity ranging from 0 to 5.
+Landau kept a list of names of physicists which he ranked on a logarithmic scale of productivity and genius, such as creativity and innate talent, ranging from 0 to 5.
 The highest ranking, 0, was assigned to Isaac Newton.
 Albert Einstein was ranked 0.5.
 A rank of 1 was awarded to the founding fathers of quantum mechanics, Niels Bohr, Werner Heisenberg, Satyendra Nath Bose, Paul Dirac and Erwin Schrödinger, and others, while members of rank of 5 were deemed "pathologists".
 Landau ranked himself as a 2.5 but later promoted to a 2.
-David Mermin, writing about Landau, referred to the scale, and ranked himself in the fourth division, in the article "My Life with Landau: Homage of a 4.5 to a 2".
+N. David Mermin, writing about Landau, referred to the scale, and ranked himself in the fourth division, in the article "My Life with Landau: Homage of a 4.5 to a 2".

+Landau had a lesser known scale to measure the genius of a scientist using diagrams instead.
+He had four classes of diagrams, with the first being a simple triangle, which included those who were the most original and brilliant, such as Dirac and Einstein.
+The diagrams were formed by two parallel lines, bottom representing tenacity, while the top measured genius and originality.